-My research integrates fieldwork, behavioral, experimental, and theoretical approaches to understand the processes that create and maintain species variation.
+My research integrates fieldwork, behavioral, experimental, genomic, and theoretical approaches to understand the ecology and evolution of reproductive interactions.
+Overarching questions that guide my research program are: (1) How do biotic and abiotic environments interact to influence reproductive interactions, (2) how does this affect the evolution of life-history traits and speciation, and (3) what is the underlying genetic architecture of traits involved in these reproductive interactions?
 I am currently a Miller Research Fellow at UC Berkeley in Dr. Christopher Martin’s lab.
-As a Miller Fellow I am exploring how natural and sexual selection interact to rapidly create many new species by developing new theoretical models and testing them with empirical work on pupfish.
+As a Miller Fellow, I am exploring how natural and sexual selection interact to rapidly create many new species by developing new theoretical models and testing them with empirical work on pupfish.
 My PhD work was with Dr. Suzanne Alonzo at the University of California, Santa Cruz.
-For my dissertation, I researched how females influence the evolution of male behavior via cryptic female choice (females bias fertilization to specific males) and how cryptic female choice affects speciation.
-I also developed mathematical models to understand the ecological-evolutionary dynamics of microbe-host interactions in marine invertebrates.
+For my dissertation, I researched how females influence the evolution of male behavior via cryptic female choice (females bias fertilization to specific males), how climate change influences female-sperm interactions, and the role that cryptic female choice might play in speciation.
+I also develop mathematical models to understand the ecological-evolutionary dynamics of microbe-host interactions in marine invertebrates.

 Download my CV.